Group Theory in Haskell

 3. The Symmetric Group

 Where the group operation is \(\circ\), function composition.
 Let's check the definition of group above.
-The identity function exists.
+The identity function exists (it's the trivial permutation that permutes nothing).
 Inverses are in the set by definition.
 What about associativity?

 3.0.1.
 Proof that function composition is associative: